-If your group is covered by the Family and Medical Leave Act of 1993 (FMLA), you may retain your coverage under the plan during an FMLA leave, provided that you continue to pay your premiums.
+If your group is covered by the Family and Medical Leave Act of 1993 (FMLA), you may retain your coverage under the plan during an FMLA leave, if you continue to pay your premiums.
 In general, the FMLA applies to employers who employ 50 or more employees.
 You should contact your group to determine whether a leave qualifies as FMLA leave.

 You may also continue your coverage under the plan for up to 30 days during an employer-approved leave of absence, including sick leave.
+A longer period of coverage may be allowed if required to comply with state or local law.
 Contact your group to determine whether such leaves of absence are offered.
 If your leave of absence also qualifies as FMLA leave, your 30-day leave time runs concurrently with your FMLA leave.
 This means that you will not be permitted to continue coverage during your 30-day leave time in addition to your FMLA leave.